How to Find the History of Your House

 What can you find out about your home in researching its history?
 Maybe your kitchen is where the living room used to be, helping to explain the odd angles and ill-placed window.
 Or perhaps you hear things that go bump in the night with no explanation and think the old owner may be paying a little visit.
 There are many interesting reasons to take a trip down someone else's memory lane and learn more about the house that you call home.

 Renovators who wish to return their home to its original grandeur could benefit from knowing their house's history.
-It can be a challenge to include original details if you're not sure quite what it looked like when it was built.
+It can be a challenge to include original details or mimic building materials if you're not sure quite what it looked like when it was built.
 Years of carpet over hardwoods, drywall over fireplaces and tile over tile have left it looking worse for wear.
 A room added here, a wall moved there, and suddenly your floor plan no longer resembles its former self.
 If you're fortunate enough to track down someone who has photos of your house in its early years, the guesswork is done.

 Advertisement